If you are finding it difficult to determine if your lawn mower’s engine choke symbol is “On” or “Off”, you aren’t alone.

 My grandfather asked me to take a look at it.
 Within about 30 seconds, he diagnosed the problem: user error.

 The problem wasn’t the machine; it was that some dummy (me) had used the trimmer to remove heavy grass and a small brush in the spring.
 The fuel was nasty-looking and the air filter was completely matted with grass.

 The moral of the story?

-The fuel lines could be blocked, a dirty air filter, or a grimy fuel filter clogging the fuel supply.
+The fuel lines could be blocked, and a dirty air filter, or a grimy fuel filter could clog the fuel supply.

 You will want to check these out before you end up ruining your equipment.